dtraskas/CarND-Deep-Learning/README.md

 The model uses an Adam optimizer so the learning rate was not tuned manually.
 The loss function was set to the mean squared error between predicted and actuals.

+###Data Generators and pre-processing
+---

 For training and validation data I had real difficulty getting enough good images by driving on both tracks.
 I experimented heavily with the Udacity provided datasets but unfortunately that did not prove to work very well either.
 At some point I had a decent model that was working well for the majority of the track except one area after the bridge.
 In this final submission I am using initial weights loaded from a good initial model and I start to train from that point onwards using extreme scenarios where I always move from the side of the road to the middle.
 The two datasets provide a good number of examples with center lane driving and recoveries from the left and right sides of the road.

-###Data Generators and pre-processing
----
+Below are a few examples of the training set images and the corresponding steering angles s (in radians).

+![alt text][image1]

+Original Frames

+![alt text][image2]

+In order to understand the distribution of steering angles in the Udacity data and the data I generated I plotted the histograms of angles for both.
+Below you can see that the Udacity dataset has most steering angles concentrated at zero whereas the dataset I created is a bit more balanced.

+![Udacity][image4]

+![Udacity][image5]

 Initially I created my own batch generator that I was populating with images and steering angles every time the training algorithm was requesting for training data.
 However I wanted to augment the provided data so in the end I utilised the Keras ImageDataGenerator which proved to be really useful.
-Initially I am resizing the images and then for the training data I shift the images horizontally and vertically by a small amount.
+First step is to resize the images and then for the training data I shift the images horizontally and vertically by a small amount.
 I also filter out extreme angles or angles that are very close to zero in order to avoid having a model that is heavily biased to examples with zero angles which are the majority in the datasets.

 ###System Limitations
 ---